 RRFB is now accepting applications for 2 fellowship candidates.
 Please review the full program details, supporting materials, and application instructions below.

-Marjorie and her husband, Dr. James Hoy, visited Bonaire and fell in love with the island and its reefs.
-This fellowship, funded in her memory, celebrates her legacy by supporting research that advances coral restoration and reef resilience.
+Marjorie and James visited Bonaire and fell in love with the island and its reefs.
+This fellowship, funded in their memory, celebrates their legacy by supporting research that advances coral restoration and reef resilience.

 Funding Structure